yugabyte/yugabyte-db/docs/content/preview/secure/enable-authentication/ysql-create-profiles.md

 - L (LOCKED): Role is locked indefinitely.
 - T (LOCKED(TIMED)): Role is locked until a certain timestamp

-A role is moved to LOCKED(TIMED) state when the number of consecutive failed attempts exceeds the limit.
-The interval (in seconds) to lock the role is read from pg_yb_profile.prfpasswordlocktime.
-The interval is added to the current timestamp and stored in pg_yb_role_profile.pg_yb_rolprflockeduntil.
-Login attempts by the role before pg_yb_role_profile.pg_yb_rolprflockeduntil will fail.
+A role is moved to the LOCKED(TIMED) state when the number of consecutive failed attempts exceeds the limit.
+The interval (in seconds) to lock the role is read from `pg_yb_profile.prfpasswordlocktime`.
+The interval is added to the current timestamp and stored in `pg_yb_role_profile.pg_yb_rolprflockeduntil`.
+Login attempts by the role before `pg_yb_role_profile.pg_yb_rolprflockeduntil` will fail.
 If the column is NULL, then it is moved to LOCKED state instead.

-When the role successfully logs in after pg_yb_role_profile.pg_yb_rolprflockeduntil the role is moved to OPEN state, and it is allowed to login.
-Failed attempts after the lock time out period, will NOT modify pg_yb_role_profile.pg_yb_rolprflockeduntil.
+When the role successfully logs in after `pg_yb_role_profile.pg_yb_rolprflockeduntil`, the role is moved to the OPEN state, and is allowed to log in.
+Failed attempts after the lock time out period don't modify `pg_yb_role_profile.pg_yb_rolprflockeduntil`.

 ### Complete lockout